HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Conclusion

 \section{Conclusion}

 In this article, we introduced \textsc{HateDay}, the first global hate speech dataset representative of real-world social media settings.
-We found that evaluations based on previous academic datasets overestimate real-world performance, which is very low.
-We further discussed the implications of our results for hate speech moderation, namely that it is unfeasible using public detection models.
-In light of our results, future work is needed to improve hate speech detection performance.
-In the process, we encourage researchers to ground their evaluation in the real-world settings in which their models may eventually be used.
-We also encourage platforms to be more transparent on how their detection models perform in social media contexts, in order to better understand the effectiveness of hate speech moderation.
-We hope that our dataset and experimental results will stimulate work in both of these directions to help solve this important problem.
+Using \textsc{HateDay}, we showed that evaluating hate speech detection models on standard academic datasets substantially overestimates their real-world performance, which is very low.
+We explored the implications of this finding for content moderation, concluding that relying on public detection models for automated moderation is currently ill-advised due to their high error rate.
+Accordingly, improving real-world model performance should be a key focus of future research.
+We also found that human-in-the-loop moderation can be more accurate, but only if a substantial portion of daily content is manually reviewed---raising important questions about the feasibility and desirability of such an approach at scale, which merits further investigation.
+Ultimately, we urge researchers to evaluate future detection models within the real-world contexts where they are likely to be deployed.
+We also call on platforms to provide greater transparency about how their detection systems perform in real social media environments, to better assess moderation effectiveness.
+We hope that our dataset and findings will drive progress in both areas and contribute to addressing this pressing challenge.